IEC 60601: Revisions

 The mandatory date for implementation of the EN European version of the standard is June 1, 2012.
 The US FDA requires the use of the standard on June 30, 2013, while Health Canada recently extended the required date from June 2012 to April 2013.
 The North American agencies will only require these standards for new device submissions, while the EU will take the more severe approach of requiring all applicable devices being placed on the market to consider the home healthcare standard.

+The second amendment to IEC 60601-1:2005 was published on August 20, 2020.
+The mandatory date for implementation of IEC 60601-1:2005/AMD2:2020 for new submittals to the US FDA is December 17, 2023.
+As of September 2025, the official journal of the European Union has not announced an official transition period for the applicability of Amendment 2, however under council directive 2017/745 (Medical Device Regulation), manufacturers must consider the current state of the art to maintain compliance.

 Collateral and particular standards

 Requirements of 60601-1 may be overridden or bypassed by specific language in the standards for a particular product.

 Collateral standards (numbered 60601-1-X) define the requirements for certain aspects of safety and performance, e.g. Electromagnetic Disturbances (IEC 60601-1-2) or Protection for diagnostic use of X-rays (IEC 60601-1-3).

 Particular standards (numbered 60601-2-X) define the requirements for specific products or specific measurements built into products, e.g. MR scanners (IEC 60601-2-33) or Electroencephalograms (IEC 60601-2-26).

 Collaterals and Particulars may have their own revisions which are different from the General Standard.